Bird Curatorial Manual | Organization of the Collection

 - Genus species name change: [Oceanodroma matsudairae]

-Fluids: To update fluid tags, the process is the same as for skins, eggs, and nests, but you must use a 01 or 02 archival micron pen instead of a pencil.
-For skin tags and labels, remove the item from the jar and blot the tag dry with paper towel before attempting to write.
+Fluids: To update fluid tags, the process is the same as above but you must use a 01 or 02 archival micron pen instead of a pencil.
+For fluid tags and labels, remove the item from the jar and blot the tag dry with paper towel before attempting to update the tag.
+If all specimens in a jar are being updated, then it is best to write a new jar label with the current name to replace the old one.
+If specimens in the jar are being split into different taxa, then move the specimens to be changed into a different jar with the appropriate label.
+See the fluid section of “Installing Birds” for how to write jar labels.

 Updating Taxonomy in Arctos